astorDev/nist/proxy/nginx/article/index.md

 rewrite ^/one(.*)$ $1 break;
 ```

-This line will remove `/one` from the beginning of the path, so that `/one/something` will be forwarded to `/something` endpoint in the service one.
+This line will remove `/one` from the beginning of the path, so that `/one/something` will be forwarded to the `/something` endpoint in the service one.
 Now, let's finish the setup, we'll need to build the proxy via the `proxy.Dockerfile`

 ```dockerfile
 FROM nginx